by Howard Fosdick © FolkFluteWorld.com

 Native American flutes hold special appeal because the traditional emphasis is on meditation and personal growth, rather than playing for audiences.
 For many, this instrument becomes a very personalized form of musical expression.

 So there you have it, a whirlwind introduction to the fluting universe.
-This website concentrates on fipple folk flutes because many are easy to learn and simple to play.
+This website concentrates on fipple folk flutes because they're easy to learn and simple to play.
 That's one reason ocarinas, recorders, tin whistles, and Native American flutes are so popular.

 Another is that these versatile little instruments can adapt to any musical style you prefer.
 And, played to their potential, they can sound ethereal or haunting.
 They prove flutes don't require keys or complexity to attain exquisite sound.